-Nearly one-third of children in the United States speak a language other than English at home.
+Nearly one-third of children in the United States live in a household where a language other than English is spoken.
 At school, one in ten receives services as an English learner (EL), the fastest-growing student group in K–12 public education.
 Across diverse geographic and political contexts, schools play a critical role in integrating these students into American society, equipping them with English mastery for strong college and career outcomes.

 Success with this population matters.
 So, how can state and local leaders tell if a school or district is doing a good job with ELs?
 This seemingly simple question yields fuzzy answers.
 Data policies on EL outcomes are often complexly designed and generate information that is frequently misinterpreted.
 As a result, many states’ and districts’ vision of what constitutes excellence for ELs is blurry at best.
 When exemplars are hard to see, it is hard to learn from and replicate their successes.